Skip to content

 Identifying and Reducing Diamond Wheel Wear

-If your current supplier’s diamond wheel is wearing quickly, they may be caused by the following things:
+If your current supplier’s diamond wheel is wearing quickly, it may be caused by the following things:

 • Breakdown due to heat (feeding too quickly or too much wheel contact).